-- Step 1 Navigate to UC-Sec Control Centre → Troubleshooting → Trace Settings - Step 2 Select the Packet Capture tab and select the following: - Select the desired Interface from the drop down menu (e.g., B1, the interface to AT&T) - Specify the Maximum Number of Packets to Capture (e.g., 1000) - Specify a Capture Filename. - Click Start Capture to begin the trace.
+- Step 1 Using the left hand column menu described in Section 7, navigate to Device Specific Settings \rightarrow Troubleshooting \rightarrow Trace. - Step 2 Select the Packet Capture tab and select the following: - a.
+Select the desired Interface from the drop down menu.
+If "All" is selected, then the Avaya SBCE will trace traffic from both the A1 and B1 interfaces. - b.
+Specify the Maximum Number of Packets to Capture (.e.g., 5000) - c.
+Specify a Capture Filename (e.g., TEST.pcap). - d.
+Click Start Capture to begin the trace.